Étude Op. 10, No. 3 (Chopin): Paraphrases and arrangements

 Leopold Godowsky's version for the left hand alone in his Studies on Chopin's Études is a "rather faithful transformation... creating the illusion of two-hand writing".
 It is transposed to D flat major.

 Transcriptions for voice with a relative adaptation of words already existed in Chopin's time.
 When he was in London in 1837, he heard Maria Malibran sing one of these "adaptations" and pronounced himself extremely pleased.
 The 1950 song No Other Love is based on this piece.

 This étude, or at least its last section, was orchestrated in 1943 or 1944 in Birkenau by Alma Rosé for a highly peculiar lineup of the Women's Orchestra of Auschwitz to be performed in secret for the band's members and trusted inmates, as music by Polish composers was strictly forbidden.

 In popular culture

-The étude served as the setting for the popular song Tristesse, a 1939 hit for French singer-actor Tino Rossi and the 1950 song No Other Love written by Bob Russell and Paul Weston, popularly performed by Jo Stafford.
+The étude served as the setting for the popular song "Tristesse", a 1939 hit for French singer-actor Tino Rossi and the 1950 song "No Other Love" written by Bob Russell and Paul Weston, popularly performed by Jo Stafford.
+The melody was used in the 1985 Serge and Charlotte Gainsbourg song "Lemon Incest".

+It was played on piano by Fay Bainter in the film Jezebel (1938).
 Both a piano and orchestral arrangement of the étude, arranged and orchestrated by Michiru Oshima, are used in the final episodes of the Fullmetal Alchemist anime series that aired from 2003 to 2004.
 The arrangements are titled Wakare no Kyoku, or Song of Parting.
-The étude is also utilized in the anime series Baccano! as well as the final episode of the Futurama television series.
+The étude is also utilized in the anime series Baccano!.

 Katherine Jenkins recorded it as "L'Alba Verrà (The Dawn Will Come)" on her 2011 album Daydream.

+A section of the piece is played in the Futurama episode Meanwhile, during a montage while Fry and Leela explore the world as it is frozen in time.

+The song is also featured in the 2025 video game The Hundred Line: Last Defense Academy, where it is performed by Masafumi Takada and used during the ending scenes of multiple routes.